Getting Around / Transportation

 Tuk Tuk's or rickshaw's

-These are three wheeled vehicles.
+These are three wheeled vehicles and very popular among visitors for a short journeys inside Bangkok.
 Thailand has two types of Tuk Tuks - motorized and non-motorized.

 You will find them throughout the country.
 Be sure to bargain the fare before your departure.